google/mr4c/README.md

 * proj4 (4.8.0 min)
 * gdal (1.10 min)

+### Build

+There are four scripts included to build, clean, deploy and/or remove mr4c.
+Build with:

+    ./build_all

+Clean previous builds with:

+    ./clean_all

+Deploy to /usr/local/mr4c using:

+    ./deploy_all

+Remove all components with:

+    ./remove_all

 If you get stuck, have questions, or would like to provide *any* feedback, please don’t hesitate to contact us at mr4c@googlegroups.com.
 Let’s do big things together.